home-assistant/home-assistant.io/source/_posts/2019-12-03-sonos-shutting-down-local-voice-option-snips.markdown

 Audio is an essential part of our homes.
 We want to play music, be notified of events (i.e., doorbell) and we want to be able to use our voice to control our devices.
 A system that provides this, needs to run locally and be accessible via an open API.

 Sonos could be this system, they have great hardware that works together nicely.
-However, they are keeping their API tightly controlled, making it impossible for user to build on top of it.
+However, they are keeping their API tightly controlled, making it impossible for a user to build on top of it.

 It is a choice.
-They could keep the Snips console open to the public. open up their modern local API and embrace the community that cares about local control.
+They could keep the Snips console open to the public, open up their modern local API and embrace the community that cares about local control.
 Nevertheless, they choose to work against it.

 So Sonos, why are you?